Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-scope.rst

     </table>

 That's all.
-You will now should be able to choose the new scope while creating or editing a catalog promotion.
+You will now be able to choose the new scope while creating or editing a catalog promotion.

 Learn more
 ----------